 Hypertension Management Specialist Questions and Answers

 At Columbia Clinic Urgent Care our specialists offer hypertension management.
 For more information, call us or book an appointment online.
-We have convenient locations to serve you in Portland OR, Clackamas OR, and Tigard OR.
+We have convenient locations to serve you in Portland OR, and Tigard OR.

 Table of Contents:

 Hypertension is unlike anything else, it does not show any warning signs or showcase any symptoms, and many of our patients who are dealing with hypertension, don’t even know they are.
 The only way to accurately know if you have hypertension is to measure your blood pressure.
 High blood pressure develops over a period of time and usually happens due to an unhealthy lifestyle, including not getting enough or any exercise or regular physical activity and having unhealthy eating habits.